irasanchez/obsidian-quickchart-helper/README.md

 - This plugin does NOT keep any data for any purpose.
 - This plugin DOES distribute your data to QuickChart.io in order to use its data visualization features.
 Please refer to their privacy policy.

+## Roadmap
+- [ ] Insert after frontmatter when inserting at the top of the file.
+- [ ] Command to insert at the cursor instead of the top of the file
+- [ ] Setting to include or remove built-in stop words
+- [ ] Setting to add your own stop words
+- [ ] Add languages other than English (which ones I can figure out TBD)
+- [ ] Setting to put SVG in its own file and embed in the current note
+- [ ] Setting to save image as a png instead of an SVG